tjfulle/matmodlab/_sources/background.txt

     quickly any time the model is changed.

-  * Specific features of a material model may be exercised easily by the model developer by prescribing strains, strain rates, stresses, stress rates, and deformation gradients as functions of time.
+  * Specific features of a material model may be exercised easily by the model developer by prescribing strains, strain rates, stresses, stress rates, electric fields, temperatures, and deformation gradients as functions of time.

 Why Python?
 ===========